Consistent Malik puts Zalmi’s campaign back on track

 ISLAMABAD: Consistent Shoaib Malik (54) put Peshawar Zalmi’s Pakistan Super League (PSL) 2020 campaign back on track, helping the side dodge weather and Quetta Gladiators to check into top three teams on the points table.

-Catching up with the asking rate of over 11 runs per over was always been a daunting task for Gladiators that never came to the terms of a huge ask.
+Catching up with the asking rate of over 11 runs per over had always been a daunting task for Gladiators that never came to the terms of a huge task.
 Even Jason Roy’s (45) early assault was not enough to put the chase on track.
 His five fours and two sixes though looked threatening for Zalmi for a brief period, once he departed, rest turned out to be a formality.
-Skipper Wahab Riaz led Zalmi’s attack well with a figures of 3 for 21.
+Skipper Wahab Riaz led Zalmi’s attack well with a figure of 3 for 21.
 He emulated some earlier good work done by Mohammad Hasnain (4-34) for Quetta.

-Peshawar Zalmi were cheered by a large crowd turning up in huge numbers from the KPK and even those living in and around sister cities.
-With the win Zalmi now stands at par on points table with Islamabad United and only behind Multan Sultan.

 ISLAMABAD: Consistent Shoaib Malik (54) put Peshawar Zalmi’s Pakistan Super League (PSL) 2020 campaign back on track, helping the side dodge weather and Quetta Gladiators to check into top three teams on the points table.

-Catching up with the asking rate of over 11 runs per over was always been a daunting task for Gladiators that never came to the terms of a huge ask.
+Catching up with the asking rate of over 11 runs per over had always been a daunting task for Gladiators that never came to the terms of a huge task.
 Even Jason Roy’s (45) early assault was not enough to put the chase on track.
 His five fours and two sixes though looked threatening for Zalmi for a brief period, once he departed, rest turned out to be a formality.
-Skipper Wahab Riaz led Zalmi’s attack well with a figures of 3 for 21.
+Skipper Wahab Riaz led Zalmi’s attack well with a figure of 3 for 21.
 He emulated some earlier good work done by Mohammad Hasnain (4-34) for Quetta.

-Peshawar Zalmi were cheered by a large crowd turning up in huge numbers from the KPK and even those living in and around sister cities.
-With the win Zalmi now stands at par on points table with Islamabad United and only behind Multan Sultan.